 It uses easy to find ingredients you probably already have on hand, and is suitable for the GAPS Diet, Paleo, real foods, and vegan eating plans.
 This recipe can also be doubled or beyond, depending on how many pumpkins you carved.
 One pumpkin seems to equal about one cup of seeds.

-According to World’s Healthiest Foods, pumpkin seeds are a good source of several nutrients:
+According to the nutritionists at health.com, pumpkin seeds are a good source of several nutrients:

 - Small amounts of B vitamins including thiamine, niacin, and folate

 - Vitamin E and other antioxidants in the phenol and lignans families

 Soaking the pumpkin seeds in salt water overnight breaks down the phytic acid in the outer husk, unlocking more mineral absorption, and making them easier to digest.
 This is the traditional method of preparing nuts and seeds according to the Nourishing Traditions cookbook.

 Boiling the soaked seeds for 10 minutes cooks the inner seed, allowing them to crisp up more evenly when you roast them.